MicrosoftDocs/fabric-docs/docs/data-science/predictive-maintenance.md

   - build-2023
   - ignite-2023
 ms.date: 08/23/2023
-#customer intent: As a data scientist, I want to create, evaluate, and score a machine fault detection model so that I can predict mechanical failures.
+#customer intent: As a data scientist, I want to build a machine fault detection model so I can predict mechanical failures.
 ---

 # Create, evaluate, and score a machine fault detection model